umd-lib/umd-lib-aspace-theme/docs/PublicInterfaceCustomizations.md

 * On a collections page, verify that a blue banner with the text "Use the right side menu to identify relevant boxes and place requests." is displayed.

-* Select one of the items in the collection, such that the Aeon "Request Box 1" button is shown.
-Left-click the "Request Box 1" button, and on the resulting page verify that a blue banner with the text
-  "Click button below to request this box.
-You will be asked to register/sign in to your Special Collections Research Account to complete your request." is displayed.

 ### Resource Ids